cparsell/music-spider/README.md

 - Ticketmaster API account

 Setup:
-- Create a new copy of the template Google Spreadsheet
-- From the sheet, go Extensions > Apps Script to create a new script project
-- Add a new script file for each of the files in this repo
-- Copy the contents into them
+- Go to the  [template Google Spreadsheet](https://docs.google.com/spreadsheets/d/1H4pvSK4jpRikHO11PtpJGSdycpVmM566XLQzRot4E_g/edit?usp=sharing) and make a copy of it on your Google Drive.
+This will copy the Apps Script code with it.
 - Rename config.example.gs to **config.gs**
 - Replace values in **config.gs** to match your API keys ([Spotify API](https://developer.spotify.com/dashboard/applications), [Ticketmaster](https://developer.ticketmaster.com/)) and set other settings
   - If you use a Spotify playlist, get the playlist ID from the end of the playlist URL but before the ? character